What to Do if Your Etsy Account is Suspended

 Interestingly, Etsy will not allow you to cancel existing orders during your suspension, so your best course of action is to fill those orders while you wait.
 That’s a good business practice, too, because you still want to ensure your customers receive the best service, even if you’re experiencing issues with Etsy.

-How to Reopen Suspended Etsy Account
+How to Reopen a Suspended Etsy Account

 As stated earlier, reopening your suspended Etsy account will depend on why your account was suspended in the first place.

-Etsy Account Suspended Due to Lack of Payment
+Etsy Account Suspended Due to Overdue Balance

 There may be some wait time if you’re in the European Union (EU), Norway, Iceland, or Liechtenstein.